 - Now, press and hold the home button until the recovery-mode screen appears.

-- Now, select your In the Finder, your iPhone will show up in the Locations section.
-In iTunes, you should see your iPhone in the upper left corner of window.
+Step #3.
+Now, select your In the Finder, your iPhone will show up in the Locations section.
+In iTunes, you should see your iPhone in the upper left corner of the window.

 Once the software download is complete, you can follow the on-screen instructions to set up your device.
 Along the way, you will get the option to restore your iPhone from iCloud/iTunes/Finder backup.
 Choose the preferred option and you are ready to go!